Soklet Logo

 Soklet applications do not deploy on traditional application servers like Jetty or Tomcat.
 There is no concept of a Servlet Container or a WAR file (although Soklet does offer Servlet integration for legacy code).

-The minimum required Server configuration is the port number on which to listen.
+If your application serves ordinary HTTP Resource Methods, configure a HttpServer.
+The minimum required configuration is the port number on which to listen.

 Soklet will pick sensible defaults, shown below, for other settings.